 A matriculated student is one who has been admitted to a UW Bothell school or college, as a premajor or declared major.
 To be granted an undergraduate degree, a student must complete at least 45 UW Bothell credits as a matriculated student.

-After a student has been admitted to the UW Bothell, types of UW Bothell credit which count toward this matriculation requirement include "regular" credit courses listed in the quarterly time schedule, credits taken at another UW campus, credit courses offered by UW Extension, and all UW distance learning.
+After a student has been admitted to the UW Bothell, types of UW Bothell credit which count toward this matriculation requirement include “regular” credit courses listed in the quarterly time schedule, credits taken at another UW campus, credit courses offered by UW Professional & Continuing Education, and all UW distance learning.

 Nonmatriculated students are those allowed to take UW Bothell courses even though they have not been admitted to a UW Bothell school or college.
 Most nonmatriculated students fall into one of the following categories:

-Non-UW students taking credit courses offered by UW Extension (except C-prefix distance learning)
+- Non-UW students taking credit courses offered by UW Professional & Continuing Education

-Non-UW students taking "regular" UW courses on a space-available basis via UW Extension
+- Non-UW students taking “regular” UW courses on a space-available basis via UW Professional & Continuing Education

 Nonmatriculated students are given UW student numbers, their UW coursework is recorded on a UW transcript, and the grades are included in a UW GPA.
 The student’s status in each quarter is posted as nonmatriculated-6 (instead of junior-3, senior-4, etc.) If the student later matriculates at the UW, the student’s UW credit total and UW GPA will include the courses taken as a nonmatriculated student.